-When you grow up in tropical region, you have no experience whatsoever to be on snow, don’t know what snow gear to prepare and how thick the socks should be.
-It only snows 2-3 times a year here in Willamette valley.
+There is no snow in Taiwan, only on a couple of mountain peaks.
+As I recall I only saw snow once in Taiwan after we hiked for hours and finally hit the mountain top.
+At that single event, I suffered a severe frozen foot and had to stay inside the hotel while everyone else was out cheering and tossing snowballs left and right.When you grow up in a tropical region, you have no experience whatsoever being on snow and don’t know what snow gear to prepare and how thick the socks should be.
+It only snows 2-3 times a year here in Willamette Valley.
 People are not trained to drive and function normally on snowy days.
 I simply quit driving if the road condition is slightly doubtful.
-My car was sliding out of control on snow and I could not stop it but to let it bump into curb and other time, bridge railing.
-Thanks God, I am still alive.
+My car was sliding out of control on snow and I could not stop it but let it bump into the curb and another time, the bridge railing.
+Thank God, I am still alive.

 Snow came down yesterday, well, it was more like a blizzard.
-I had urge to go out and snap a few shots, but it was so cold and I dare not drive down the hill myself, so I decided to wait.
-Overnight the snow was accumulated close to one foot high and stopped.
-It was raining and temperature is supposed to go up.
-If I want to shoot snow, I had to act now.
+I had the urge to go out and snap a few shots, but it was so cold and I dare not drive down the hill myself, so I decided to wait.
+Overnight the snow accumulated close to one foot high and stopped.
+It was raining and the temperature is supposed to go up.
+If I want to shoot the snow, I had to act now.
 So, fully dressed, I stepped out of the door.

 It was treacherous to just walk around in the neighborhood.
-I actually stepped deep in a few ditches and scared myself to death.
+I actually stepped deep into a few ditches and scared myself to death.
 This reminds me of those who hiked across the mountains and ravines covered in snow and what kind of trauma they could face.
 When we are deep into nature, our life is so vulnerable.
 A pitfall can lead to a major disaster.

-This tree normally leaned towards left side of our house where our office is.
+This tree normally leaned towards the left side of our house where our office is.
 It is a healthy tree and we did not think it would cause any hazard.
-But nature runs its own course, this tree may have done with its life-spam and due back to heaven.
+But nature runs its own course, this tree may have done with its life spam and due back to heaven.
 You know what, I just escaped another potential trauma !!!
 Do you believe there is a Powerful Hand Above?
 I do, I do and I do.